Apr 19, 2023

 Other than finasteride, there are several other medication options for BPH.
 These include:

-Choosing the best medication for you depends on a number of factors like the size of your prostate, your health, your lifestyle, and other medications you are taking.
+Choosing the best medication for you depends on several factors like the size of your prostate, your health, your lifestyle, and other medications you are taking.
 It’s important to check in with your doctor to decide on the best treatment plan for you.

 Because finasteride changes how testosterone works in your body, it can cause some sexual side effects.
 These may include: